Herrera-pgoat/teamfight_tactics_project/README.md

 # teamfight_tactics_project
-It will tell you match history information about team fight tatctics games for the name of user entered.
+A flask application that gives you the match history information about team fight tatctics games for the name of user entered.
+You can also create an account to follow a user and you see their last three games on the home screen without searching them.